 Glue REST APIEdit on GitHub

 The Glue REST API comes with a set of predefined APIs, which you can extend or add your own APIs.
 The predefined APIs support Storefront functionality and can be used for integrations with third-party systems.
 The Storefront functionality enables you to build a custom experience for your customers in any touchpoint leveraging data and functionality at the core of your Commerce OS.
-For example, it allows you to fetch product data to be displayed on a custom product details page in your mobile app.
+For example, it lets you to fetch product data to be displayed on a custom product details page in your mobile app.

-For more details, see REST API Reference.
+For more details, see REST API reference: